 It's compatible with all forms of religion, including agnosticism and atheism.

 CAN'T I JUST USE THIS MANTRA I FOUND ONLINE FOR FREE?

-Vedic Mantras are called bija mantras.
+Mantras used for transcendence through Vedic Meditation are called bija mantras.
 The word bija means “seed” in Sanskrit.
-Like a seed, mantras are intended to be buried in the garden of our mind and allowed by germinate and blossom privately — we don’t dig them up each week to assess their growth, and we don’t share them.
+Like a seed, mantras are intended to be buried in the garden of our mind and allowed by germinate and blossom privately—we don’t dig them up each week to assess their growth, and we don’t share them.
 The written, verbal or electronic dissemination of these mantras crucifies them, stripping them of all their growth potential.

 AUNT GAVE ME THEIR MANTRA — WHY DO I NEED MY OWN?